-him in criminal proceedings other than proceedings in relation to a charge of perjury in respect of the answer.

-12.12 Section 33(6) of the Securities and Futures Commission Ordinance (Cap 24) provides similar protection to a person under investigation under that Ordinance as that provided under section 145(3A) of the Companies Ordinance although the exempted proceedings are wider.
-Section 33(6) adds that the investigator shall, before asking any question under the section, inform the person concerned of the limitation imposed by the subsection in respect of the admissibility in evidence of the question and any answer given.133

-12.13 Apart from public policy considerations the main objective of a trustee is to recover the assets of a bankrupt and make a distribution to creditors.
-To that end, public examination is one of more powerful weapons by which he can attempt to force a bankrupt to answer questions relating to his assets.
-It may be argued that if an answer is likely to incriminate him and the answer can be used as evidence against him in other proceedings a bankrupt will be less likely to disclose assets or information.
-Another argument, however, says that if a bankrupt is allowed to decline to answer a question because it might incriminate him he could hide behind the privilege.

-12.14 One of the frustrations of a trustee is not being able to prove that a bankrupt is hiding assets.
-Unless a trustee is able to link a bankrupt to concealed assets a bankrupt is unlikely to reveal them.
-Our recommendations in the chapter on private examination should go some way to relieving this situation as regards other witnesses but the position of a bankrupt is different.134 We do not see how any sanction other than those that presently exist under the Bankruptcy Ordinance and those under our recommendations, such as postponement of discharge, can be imposed.

-12.15 We do not believe, however, that the privilege of a right to silence would be of any assistance to the administration of an estate and recommend that a bankrupt should be obliged to answer questions that might tend to incriminate him but that the answers may not be used as evidence against him in criminal proceedings.
+- 11.12 Section 33(6) of the Securities and Futures Commission Ordinance (Cap 24) provides similar protection to a person under investigation under that Ordinance as that provided under section 145(3A) of the Companies Ordinance, although the exempted proceedings are wider.
+Section 33(6) adds that the investigator shall, before asking any question under the section, inform the person concerned of the limitation imposed by the subsection in respect of the admissibility in evidence of the question and any answer given.
+155 - Apart from public policy considerations, the main objective of a trustee is to recover the assets of a bankrupt and make a distribution to creditors.
+To that end, public examination should be one of the more powerful weapons the trustee has at his disposal to force a bankrupt to answer questions relating to his assets.
+It has been argued that if an answer is likely to incriminate him and the answer can be used as evidence against him in other proceedings a bankrupt will be less likely to disclose assets or information.
+A counter argument, however, says that if a bankrupt is allowed to decline to answer a question because it might incriminate him he could hide behind the privilege. - 11.14 It is frustrating for a trustee when he is unable to prove that a bankrupt is hiding assets.
+Unless a trustee is able to link a bankrupt to concealed assets, a bankrupt is unlikely to reveal them.
+Our recommendations in the chapter on private examination should go some way to relieving this situation as regards other witnesses but the position of a bankrupt is different.
+We do not see how any sanction other than those that presently exist under the Bankruptcy Ordinance and those under our recommendations, such as postponement of discharge, can be imposed. - 11.15 We do not believe, however, that the privilege of a right to silence would be of any assistance to the administration of an estate and recovery of assets and recommend that a bankrupt should be obliged to answer all questions put to him in his public examination but that his answers may not be used as evidence against him in criminal proceedings.
 We consider that a bankrupt should be obliged to answer questions in his public examination that might incriminate him even if he has been charged with a criminal offence.
-In our view a bankrupt who has been charged with a criminal offence would be specifically protected under the Bankruptcy Ordinance as the evidence could not be used against him in criminal proceedings and that an obligation to answer questions in such circumstances would not be in breach of the Bill of Rights.
+In our view a bankrupt who has been charged with a criminal offence would be specifically protected under the Bankruptcy Ordinance as the evidence could not be used against him in criminal proceedings and an obligation to answer questions in such circumstances would not be in breach of the Bill of Rights. - 11.16 This protection against self incrimination should not apply, however, where a bankrupt does not give truthful answers in his examination.
+When this happens, a bankrupt should be open to prosecution for perjury.
+There is a parallel for this recommendation under the Organised and Serious Crimes Bill 1992.
+157

-Legal Representation:

-12.16 The Bankruptcy Ordinance, section 19(5), provides that a bankrupt or debtor is not entitled to be legally represented at his public examination.
-The position in England under the Bankruptcy Act 1914 was that a debtor could be represented at his examination135 and the right to be represented is now contained in the Insolvency Rules 1986, rule 6.175(3), which provides that:-
+11.17 The Bankruptcy Ordinance, section 19(5), provides that a bankrupt or debtor is not entitled to be legally represented at his public examination.
+The position in England under the Bankruptcy Act 1914 was that a debtor could be represented at his examination 158 and the right to be represented is now contained in the Insolvency Rules, rule 6.175(3), which provides that: